Tom Umberg: Early career

 After receiving his Juris Doctor degree from UC Hastings College of the Law in 1980, he was appointed an Assistant U.S. Attorney in Orange County.
 He had a 100% conviction rate prosecuting drug dealers, gang members, white collar criminals, and civil rights cases.
 He also served as a military prosecutor between 1980 and 1985.

-Elected office
+Political career

 First stint in Assembly

 Umberg was first elected to the California State Assembly in 1990, defeating incumbent Republican Curt Pringle.
 Umberg was re-elected in 1992.
 While in the Assembly he served as Chairman of the Environmental Safety and Toxic Materials Committee.
 Instead of seeking a third term in 1994, Umberg ran for Attorney General of California but lost to Republican Dan Lungren in the general election.

 Clinton Administration

 Umberg then joined the law firm of Morrison & Foerster LLP in 1995 as a partner.
 He was the Managing Partner of Morrison & Foerster's Orange County Office from 2003 until 2005.
 During the 1996 presidential election, he served as the chairman of the Clinton re-election campaign in California.
 Clinton appointed Umberg as the Deputy Director of the Office of National Drug Control Policy in 1997.